Morkahja/RoarGuild/README.md

 **🦁 RoarGuild Addon**

-**Version:** 1.2
+**Version:** 1.3
 **Author:** babunigaming
 **Environment:** Vanilla / Turtle WoW 1.12 (Lua 5.0)

-"RoarGuild adds a small, automatic chance for your character to roar during normal play, with optional systems to expand that behavior into a full expression and movement addon."
+"RoarGuild adds a small, automatic chance for your character to roar during normal play, with optional systems to expand that behavior into a full expression addon."

-RoarGuild is a flavor-first action bar addon that makes your character feel alive.
+RoarGuild is a flavor-first addon that makes your character feel alive.
-It triggers emotes and movement-based rituals directly from gameplay—no macros, no rotation pollution.
+It triggers emotes directly from gameplay — no macros, no rotation pollution.
-Includes **GodBod**, a physical reminder system to keep the player alive too.

 ━━━━━━━━━━━━━━━━━━